alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 select l_orderkey, sum(l_extendedprice*(1-l_discount)) as revenue, o_orderdate, o_shippriorityfrom customer, orders, lineitemwhere c_mktsegment = '[SEGMENT]' and c_custkey = o_custkey and l_orderkey = o_orderkey and o_orderdate < date '[DATE]' and l_shipdate > date '[DATE]'group by l_orderkey, o_orderdate, o_shippriorityorder by revenue desc, o_orderdate;
 ````

-Since joins aren't supported in Cassandra, we create an CQL table that has all the needed values from the different tables since denormalising your data is ok in Cassandra as mentioned previously.
+Since joins aren't supported in Cassandra, we create a CQL table that has all the needed values from the different tables since duplicating your data is ok in Cassandra as mentioned in the [data layout section](../Data Modeling/data_layout.md).
 We create the table as shown below:

 ````
  CREATE TABLE IF NOT EXISTS CASSANDRA_EXAMPLE_KEYSPACE.TPCH_Q3